 The M10-P can be obtained in two different colors (black, silver), while the RX1R II is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (34 percent) than the Leica M10-P. In this context, it is worth noting that neither the M10-P nor the RX1R II are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (34 percent) than the Leica M10-P. It is worth mentioning in this context that the M10-P is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.